WENO-OF/WENOEXT/README.md

 ## Execute Tests

 Testing is performed with the CATCH2 framework.
 You can compile and execute the tests by executing `./runTest` in the test directory.
+Further instructions are found in [here](tests/TestInstructions.md)